reckonbytes/sicp-programs/README.md

-My take on programs from the book "Structure and Interpretation of Computer Programs".
+My interpretation of programs from the book "Structure and Interpretation of Computer Programs".